tom-bleher/Coursesearch/README.md

 ## Acknowledgements

-- [Arazim Project](https://arazim-project.com/) for providing the baseline course data.
+- [Arazim Project](https://arazim-project.com/) for providing the baseline course data and the tau-factor grade data.